esteinig/dartQC/readme/install.md

 JCU's HPC needs a manual installation, since the system-wide default Python 2.6 does not come with an installer for PyPI.

 Please note that activating the conda environment requires a Bash shell instead of the default shell on HPC (TCSH).
-You can check what shell you are using and if return is `-tcsh`:
+You can check what shell you are using and activate Bash by:

 ```
 echo $0      # if -tcsh